Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 Rex Barney No-Hits the Giants at the Polo Grounds

 On September 9, 1948, Rex Barney of the Brooklyn Dodgers pitched a 2-0 no-hitter against the New York Giants at the Polo Grounds.
-He struck out four and walked two in the first no-hitter thrown at the Polo Grounds in 33 years.
-The last out came when Whitey Lockman grounded to shortstop Pee Wee Reese, who threw to first baseman Gil Hodges.
+He struck out four and walked two in the first no-hitter thrown at the Polo Grounds since Carl Hubbell's in 1929.
+The last out came when Whitey Lockman hit a foul popup behind the plate that catcher Bruce Edwards squeezed for the final out.

 Barney was 23 years old and in the middle of the best season of his brief career.
 He finished 1948 with a 15-13 record, the only winning season he would produce.
 His fastball was electric, widely considered one of the hardest in the National League.
 His control was erratic and would ultimately end his career.
-"Rex Barney would be the league's best pitcher," a scouting report once concluded, "if the plate were high and outside."
+"Rex Barney would be the league's best pitcher," columnist Bob Cooke of the New York Herald Tribune once wrote, "if the plate were high and outside."

 The no-hitter came during a tight pennant race.
 The Dodgers were chasing the Boston Braves in the National League standings, and every win carried weight.
 Brooklyn finished the season in third place, seven and a half games back, but Barney's no-hitter was a bright spot in a disappointing stretch.